 A popular dance form in Kerala that is often performed by a group of women in a circular movement during the harvest festival of Onam.
 It is performed by women in order to attain an everlasting marital bliss.
 It is usually performed from December to January in the Malayalam month of Dhanu.

-This dance form is performed in a circular pattern along with clapping and singing around a lamp or a floral decoration.
-It signifies the power of women, their charm and grace.
+This dance form is performed in a circular pattern along with clapping and singing around a lamp or floral decoration.

 Kolkali is a particular dance form that involves 24 performers of the farming community.
 It is usually performed using wooden sticks where dancers move along in circles tapping the wooden sticks that are two feet long.

-A popular dance form in Kerala, it is often performed in temples.
+A popular kerala dance form, it is often performed in temples.
 This dance form involves many musical instruments that are also elements of Kuzhitalam, Conch, Kurumkuzhal and , Mizhavu.
 It’s famous for being one of the earliest dance forms in Kerala, and since then it has been performed in temples.

 7. Chakyar Koothu